bmmlms/whatsmissing/README.md

 # WhatsMissing

-WhatsMissing is a launcher that provides some extensions to the official Windows WhatsApp Client.
+WhatsMissing is a launcher that provides some extensions to the official Windows WhatsApp client.

 <p align="center">
   <img src="./.github/WhatsApp.png" alt="WhatsApp">